mbasadi/Team_page/README.md

-This project has been developed based on a technical exercise provided by the "Tempo Talent Team".
+This project has been developed based on a technical exercise to implement the single source of truth.

 Major libraries are: React and Redux.